 Support for families in need

-Schools are well placed to advise families about appropriate counselling and other forms of additional support for students and their families if needed.
+In some instances, schools may need to advise families about additional support for students and their families.
 This may include:

-- counselling (by school based or community agencies)
+- counselling (this may be either school based or through a community agency)

-- the use of inclusion strategies that build students' positive relationships with peers and teacher(s) and adapt curriculum to meet diverse student needs
+- the use of inclusion strategies to help build students' positive relationships with peers and teacher(s)

-- helping families make links to community agencies and organisations
+- helping families connect with to community agencies and organisations

-Seeking feedback from the student and their family on the best way to continue to support them.
+Seek feedback from student and their families on the best way to support them.